lxl66566/rust-simple-release/README.md

 ### Simple

-assume that your project only has one package with one binary, with no features.
+assume that your project only has only one package with no features.

 ```yaml
 name: rust release action